Graduate School and

 The Dean of the Graduate School shall have administrative responsibility for implementing policies and procedures relating to graduate education.
 This responsibility, in addition to duties specified elsewhere, shall include directing the operations of the Graduate School Office, admitting students for graduate study, admitting students to graduate programs when such admission is recommended by the appropriate department or division, monitoring graduate student registrations and progress toward degrees, approving University employment contracts for persons admitted to the Graduate School, and verifying that students have met Graduate School requirements for degrees.
 Furthermore, by working with students, faculty, other administrative officials, and persons and agencies outside the University, the Dean shall provide leadership to maintain or develop superior research activities and instructional programs.
 In carrying out these responsibilities, the Dean shall be assisted by the Graduate Council.

 The Graduate Council shall be a legislative body, with legislative responsibility delegated to it by the graduate faculty, which retains authority to review and approve or disapprove any legislative action of the Council.
-The Council, chaired by the Dean of the Graduate School or his designated representative, shall determine its own governance and interpret its own legislation.
-The Council shall have at least three meetings each semester, with the time and proposed agenda sent to Council members at least one week before each meeting.
+The Council, chaired by the Associate Dean of the Graduate School, shall determine its own governance and interpret its own legislation.
+The Council meets on the third Thursday of each month, with the proposed agenda sent to Council members at least one week before each meeting.
 A report of Council action shall be sent to members of the graduate faculty.

 In cooperation with the Dean of the Graduate School, the Graduate Council shall be responsible for implementing guidelines for graduate education and for developing and implementing policies and procedures concerning matters such as the following: criteria for admission and retention of graduate students, courses for graduate credit, proposals relating to new and existing graduate programs, membership in the graduate faculty, evaluation of the quality of graduate education, and verification that students have met requirements for graduate degrees.

-The Graduate Council shall have a total of 14 members composed of the following: The Dean of the Graduate School, 1; Bumpers College of Agricultural, Food and Life Sciences, 2; Fulbright College of Arts and Sciences, 3; Walton College of Business Administration, 2; College of Education and Health Professions, 2; College of Engineering, 2; Graduate Dean's Student Advisory Board, 2.
+The Graduate Council shall have a total of 15 members composed of the following: The Dean of the Graduate School, 1; Bumpers College of Agricultural, Food and Life Sciences, 2; Fulbright College of Arts and Sciences, 3; Walton College of Business Administration, 2; College of Education and Health Professions, 2; College of Engineering, 2; Interdisciplinary Programs, 1; Graduate Dean's Student Advisory Board, 2.
 The distribution of representatives on the Graduate Council may be adjusted from time to time by the graduate faculty.
-Associate deans of the Graduate School will be non-voting ex-officio members of the Graduate Council.
+Associate deans of the academic colleges and the library will be non-voting ex-officio members of the Graduate Council, as will a representative from the Office of Student Affairs.

 Committee on Courses and Programs reviews and makes recommendations to the Graduate Council and Faculty Senate for actions on proposals approved by a college or school for the following: 1) new courses; 2) changes in title, description, number, prerequisites, etc. of courses; 3) new undergraduate and graduate degree programs; and 4) modifications to degree programs.
 The committee is responsible for resolving questions concerning course numbering, course or program duplication, completeness of course or program revision forms, and other questions pertaining to course and program changes, including compliance with administrative guidelines implementing Board Policy.